 There are a lot of positives in most partnerships.
 While partnerships do have to pay taxes on any profits earned, the owners are not separately taxed for being self-employed.
 Partnerships can also be very fruitful due to the added knowledge, skills, and experience each partner can provide.
 Lastly, although they are harder to setup than sole proprietorships, partnerships are usually very easy to begin.

 The downsides of a partnership should still be considered, however.
 One of the worst parts of a partnership is that you can possibly be held liable for something someone else has done.
 If someone sues a partner individually the other partner may not be brought in on the lawsuit, but if the sued partner cannot pay the full amount owed, the courts can take assets of the partner not involved in the lawsuit.
 There can also be some incredibly tricky situations that arise when one partner wants to dissolve the business and the others don’t.
 While you may not pay as many taxes in a partnership, you are still legally and somewhat financially tied to your partner(s).
-If you are interested in starting a partnership, you can find more information about them on this page.

 We hope that this article has given you a better idea of whether a sole proprietorship or partnership is right for your business.
 Be sure to visit the rest of our website for more guidance on Marketing, Management, and Financials.
 We wish you the best of luck in whichever business venture you decide to pursue!